Attribute Based Interpretable Evaluation Metrics for Generative Models: Evaluation Metrics with Attribute Strengths

 where $M$ is the number of attributes, $P = \binom{M}{2}$, $(i,j)$ denotes an index pair of attributes selected out of $M$, and the joint PDF of the pair of attributes is denoted as $\text{HCS}_{\mathcal{X}}(a_{i,j})$.

-\twoabbr{} offers a comprehensive analysis of the model's performance.
-For instance, if the probability density function of the generator for the attribute pair (\texttt{baby}, \texttt{beard}) diverges notably from the training data's distribution, it suggests that the generator may not be effectively preserving the (\texttt{baby}, \texttt{beard}) relationship.
+When utilized together with SaD, \twoabbr{} will offer a comprehensive analysis of the model's performance.
+For instance, if the probability density function of the generator for the attribute pair (\texttt{baby}, \texttt{beard}) diverges notably from the training data's distribution while SaD for \texttt{baby} and \texttt{beard} are comparatively low, it suggests that the generator may not be effectively preserving the (\texttt{baby}, \texttt{beard}) relationship.
 Consequently, \twoabbr{} enables us to quantify how well attribute relationships are maintained in generated data.
-Moreover, it facilitates the measurement of attribute interdependencies, an aspect not extensively addressed in prior studies.
+To the best of our knowledge, we are the first to propose a metric for interdependencies relationship.
+Moreover, this becomes interpretable.